pydata/xarray/doc/contributing.rst

 Transitioning to ``pytest``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*xarray* existing test structure is *mostly* classed based, meaning that you will
+*xarray* existing test structure is *mostly* class-based, meaning that you will
 typically find tests wrapped in a class.

 .. code-block:: python